lee-zhg/watson-chatbot-pre-post-webhook/README.md

 1. Collect URL of `HTTP Method`.

 1. Collect username and password when `non-IAM` authentication is used.
 This occurs for the `cloud foundry` name space.

+   > Note: this step is ONLY required when you use a `cloud foundry` name space.

    a) Copy the CURL command at the bottom.
 It should look like